rosedu/workshop-soft-eng/README.md

 Just for clarification, an item can never have its `Quality` increase above `50`, however __"Sulfuras"__ is a legendary item and as such its `Quality` is `80` and it never alters.

-# Continuous Integration

-Now that we've improved the codebase through a thorough refactor, and we've added some much-needed tests, it's time to think about taking advantage of those.

-We'd like to only be able to merge code if the test suite passes, otherwise the PR should fail.
-This way we're never adding breaking changes.
-To do that, we're going to create a GitHub action to run the tests on Pull Request.

-Start by looking in the [test.yml](.github/workflows/tests.yml) file.

-1. Set the trigger to be when someone opens a PR against the `main` branch
-2. Create a `test` job that runs on ubuntu
-3. Firstly, we'd need to get the code - Hint: what are we doing when changing out a branch
-4. Secondly, we'd need to make sure the environment is set - Hint: we're using Node
-5. After we make sure we have the code and the environment set, we should install all dependencies and then run the tests.

-Stretch goal: Sometimes we're too lazy to check the status each time.
-It might be easier to receive an email.
-What should we do to make sure we're receiving an email whenever a build passes or fails?